sshaar08/pytest-mozwebqa/README.md

     baseurl: 'http://www.example.com'
     api: 'rc'
     tags: 'tag1, tag2'
+    privacy: 'public restricted'

 The `tags` entry is an optional comma separated list of tags that are set when using Sauce Labs.
 This is useful for filtering the list of jobs based on the application under test or similar.

+The `privacy` setting is used when you run the tests on Sauce Labs - its used to set the visibility of tests (this corresponds to the `public` capability entry used by Sauce Labs).

 ### Examples